 The man on the cross of rebellion had to pass right by the One in the middle to enter hell despite the following incredible facts.

 Fact number one: The God who hung in the middle did not come to condemn him, but to save him.
-He did not desire that he perish, but for him to come to repentance.
+He did not desire that he perish, but for him to come to repentance (2 Peter 3:9; John 3:16-17).

 Fact number two: The cross in the center is a perfect display of two attributes of God—His holiness and His Love.
 When we look at the one who hung naked between the two sinners, we see a God who is holy—so holy that He must punish sin.
-Greater love has no one than this: that he would lay down His life, not for his friends, but his enemies.
+There is no greater love than this -- not only did Jesus lay down His life for His friends, but even for His enemies (Romans 5:6-10).

 Fact number three: Hanging next to this ungodly man on the cross of rebellion was the Lord Jesus with his arms open wide.
 These words of the prophet Isaiah come to mind when I envision this horrific sight: “All day long I have stretched out my hands to a disobedient and obstinate people” (Isaiah 65:2).
 And again, “Indeed, the LORD’s hand is not too short to save, and His ear is not too deaf to hear.
 But your iniquities have built barriers between you and your God, and your sins have made him hide his face from you so that he does not listen” (Isaiah 59:1-3).
 This sinner had worldly sorrow, not true repentance.
-Today, he is separated from God in a place of weeping and gnashing of teeth called hell.
+Today, he is separated from God in a place of weeping and gnashing of teeth called hell (Mark 9:43-47; Luke 16:23).
+Read Luke 13:1-5.

-Luke 13:23-27

-Someone asked him, “Lord, will only a few be saved?”
-So he said to them, “Exert every effort to enter through the narrow door, because many, I tell you, will try to enter and will not be able to.
-Once the head of the house gets up and shuts the door, then you will stand outside and start to knock on the door and beg him, ‘Lord, let us in!’
-But he will answer you, ‘I don’t know where you come from.’
-Then you will begin to say, ‘We ate and drank in your presence, and you taught in our streets.’
-But he will reply, ‘I don’t know where you come from!
-Go away from me, all you evildoers!’”

 The Cross of Repentance

 Luke 23:40-43